 “We’ve had cooking programs here before but our youth wanted more of a say in what was happening in the kitchen,” said Reach youth support worker.
 “So that’s what we did.
 We gave them total free rein.”

 As a result, the youth plan everything associated with the daily evening meal; the menu, budget, preparation, cooking and even cleaning.

 Those who are interested in taking part simply sign up for a job and, in exchange, get to eat free of charge.
 Those who opt out can purchase a meal for $2.

-“It’s a great deal,” said Ms. Taylor, “given that a tasty meal isn’t the only benefit.
+“It’s a great deal,” said the support worker, “given that a tasty meal isn’t the only benefit.
 They’re learning so many life skills,” she said.
 “They’re boosting their math skills by learning how to budget their money.
 They’re learning how to get along with others and working as a team.
 Both are important because we can sometimes have anywhere from 10 to 20 people in the kitchen at once.”

 Youths are also learning more about healthy choices and especially how easy it is to make a nutritious meal; recent menus have featured vegetable macaroni soup and grilled cheese, cinnamon oatmeal pancakes, chicken pot pie and salad, and pita pizzas.

 The centre feeds between 20 to 40 youth daily on a modest budget of $150 a week.